eea/eionet.acl/README.md

 This is a module that implements an Access Control Mechanism based on Distributed Computing Environment.

-Version 2.0 has the same public interface as version 1.x except the package name space is changed from com.tee.uit.security to eionet.acl.
+Version 2.0 has the same public interface as version 1.x except the package name space is changed from `com.tee.uit.security` to `eionet.acl`.

 Another change, but one that has requires no change in code is that the eionet acl-impl library has been included.
 This contains the SUN Microsystems implementation of groups, users etc. The only effect is that you _might_ have to remove the following in your pom.xml.
 ```xml